Share this

 The AICPA explains the areas in the following ways:

-Security refers to the protection of
+Security refers to the protection of:

-- information during its collection or creation, use, processing, transmission, and storage
+- Information during its collection or creation, use, processing, transmission, and storage

-- and to systems that use electronic information to process, transmit or transfer, and store information to enable the entity to meet its objectives.
+- And to systems that use electronic information to process, transmit or transfer, and store information to enable the entity to meet its objectives.

 Availability refers to the accessibility of information used by the entity’s systems as well as the products or services provided to its customers.

 Processing integrity is an applicable principle when business processes are completed by the service organization on behalf of the user entity.
-Processing integrity refers to the completeness, validity, accuracy, timeliness, and authorization of system processing.
-Processing integrity is an applicable principle when business processes are completed by the service organization on behalf of the user entity.
 For example, a service organization that provides the full cycle of reviewing, approving, and paying of rent charges for a user entity should have processing integrity as an included principle.
-This principle does not apply to a service organization that provides a software solution for user entities to perform these functions themselves.

 Confidentiality addresses a service organization’s ability to protect information designated as confidential.